 How Does Your Vehicle Affect Your Insurance Premium?

 The make and model of your vehicle can raise or lower your risk of getting in an accident, the cost of repairs, and consequently the risk your insurance provider takes when covering you.
-To put it simply: It’s less expensive and risky for providers to insure an unassuming Hyundai Santa Fe with numerous safety features than it is to insure a $300,000 Lamborghini.

 The following factors affect your insurance premium and are an important consideration in the search for the best insurance for new drivers.